 In the severe form in neonates, immediate treatment includes oxygen, keeping the baby warm, investigations for other causes of neonatal collapse, such as infection and hypoglycaemia, and intravenous prostaglandin E1 to keep the ductus arteriosus open whilst waiting for surgery.

 In less severe right ventricular outflow obstruction: surgery may be performed at age 3-6 months.
+There have also been reports of good outcomes with later repairs (23-163 months).
 However, some units advocate surgery at diagnosis, even within the first few days of life.

 - During the intervening period there is a need to prevent dehydration and iron deficiency.

-- Hypercyanotic events are initially treated by placing the infant on the abdomen or on a parent's shoulder, in knee-chest position, which may, with calming, abort the attack.
+- Hypercyanotic events ('tet spells') are initially treated by placing the infant on the abdomen or on a parent's shoulder, in knee-chest position, which may, with calming, abort the attack.

 - Otherwise give O2 and morphine +/- intravenous propranolol.